-- Research projects.
-Funds under this program may not be used to conduct research, defined by 28 C.F.R. § 46.102(d) as a systematic investigation designed to develop or contribute to generalizable knowledge.
-However, assessments conducted for internal improvement purposes only may be allowable.
-For information on distinguishing between research and assessments, see the Application Companion Guide. - 2.
-Prevention activities.
-Grant funds may not be used for prevention activities.
-Grantees are only permitted to engage in outreach activities to inform potential victims about the availability of services. - 3.
-Family violence.
-Grants funds may not be used to investigate, prosecute, and/or provide services in cases involving violence between a parent or guardian and child or violence between siblings.
+- between siblings.
 Grant funds also may not be used for caregiver abuse of elders and other vulnerable adults unless the caregiver is the victim's intimate partner.
-These limitations do not apply to grant funds directed toward addressing sexual assault. - 4.
-Services related to Child Protection Systems / Dependency Proceedings.
-Grant funds may not be used to provide support or services related to a child protection system or child dependency process, unless the proceedings or processes relate to or arise out of domestic violence, dating violence, sexual assault, or stalking, of a child's parent or guardian. - 5.
-Services for Victims Under Age 11.
-Grant funds may not be used to investigate, prosecute, and/or provide services in cases involving victims under the age of 11, unless: 1) the domestic violence, dating violence, sexual assault, and/or stalking was part of a pattern of conduct that began when the victim was under age 11 and continued after the victim reached the age of 11, and/or 2) services for the child under age 11 are ancillary to those available to the child's parent or guardian who is a victim of domestic violence, dating violence, sexual assault, and/or stalking. - 6.
+These limitations do not apply to grant funds directed toward addressing sexual assault. - 14.
+Services related to child protection systems / dependency proceedings.
+Grant funds may not be used to provide support or services related to a child protection system or child dependency process, unless the proceedings or processes relate to or arise out of domestic violence, dating violence, sexual assault, or stalking, of a child's parent or guardian. - 15.
+Services for victims under age 11.
+Grant funds may not be used to investigate, prosecute, and/or provide services in cases involving victims under the age of 11, unless: 1) the domestic violence, dating violence, sexual assault, and/or stalking was part of a pattern of conduct that began when the victim was under age 11 and continued after the victim reached the age of 11, and/or 2) services for the child under age 11 are ancillary to those available to the child's parent or guardian who is a victim of domestic violence, dating violence, sexual assault, and/or stalking. - 16.
 Sex offender registry.
-Grant funds may not be used to create sex offender registries. - 7.
-Missing or murdered Indigenous Persons.
-Grant funds may not be used for policies, protocols, training or data collection and reporting that do not further the purpose of improving the criminal justice response to domestic violence, dating violence, sexual assault, and stalking as serious violations of criminal law, and seeking safety and autonomy for victims. - 8.
+Grant funds may not be used to create sex offender registries. - 17.
+Missing or murdered indigenous persons.
+Grant funds may not be used for policies, protocols, training or data collection and reporting that do not further the purpose of improving the criminal justice response to domestic violence, dating violence, sexual assault, and stalking as serious violations of criminal law, and seeking safety and autonomy for victims. - 18.
 Criminal representation.
 For projects providing legal assistance, grant funds may not be used for criminal representation of victims charged with crimes.
-However, grant funds may be used for postconviction relief proceedings in state, local, Tribal, or territorial court where the conviction of a victim is related to or arising from domestic violence, dating violence, sexual assault, stalking, or sex trafficking victimization. - 9.
+However, grant funds may be used for postconviction relief proceedings in state, local, Tribal, or territorial court where the conviction of a victim is related to or arising from domestic violence, dating violence, sexual assault, stalking, or sex trafficking victimization. - 19.
 Tort cases.
 For projects providing legal assistance, grant funds may not be used for representation in tort cases.
 However, grant funds may be used to provide assistance in obtaining restitution in a protection order or criminal case.